 Your site should be simple enough that you can scale it up as you release new products in your online store.
-This means you won’t have to redesign it too soon in the future.
+This means you won’t have to redesign it too soon.

-You also want to make sure that it is easy to navigate for a user.
+You also want to ensure that it is easy to navigate for a user.
 As a general rule, you should never be more than three clicks away from the homepage.
 If you have any more than this, chances are your structure is a bit too complex and confusing.

-Your title is what gets a buyer to click through and choose your product.
-It needs to be a good one, and well-optimised for search.
+Your title gets a buyer to click through and choose your product.
+It needs to be a good one and well-optimized for search.

-Make sure to include your main keyword, and that your title is no longer than 60 characters.
-You may also wish to include words like cheap, best, online, or details like free shipping.
+Make sure to include your main keyword and that your title is no longer than 60 characters.
+You may also wish to have words like cheap, best, online, or details like free shipping.

-While Google can pull a description from your site, it is always best to write a unique description for every page.
+While Google can pull a description from your site, writing a unique report for every page is always best.
 And yes, that includes your product and category pages.

 Your description does not affect your SEO – but it does affect whether or not people click.
-For best results, make sure your description is between 50-160 characters and includes both your main keyword and a call to action.
+For best results, ensure your description is between 50 and 160 characters and includes your main keyword and a call to action.

 Product and category pages